Osteomyelitis

 Pathophysiology

-An involucrum can also form, following the sequestrum formation, whereby the region becomes encased in a thick sheath of periosteal new bone.
+An involucrum can also form, following the sequestrum formation, whereby the region becomes encased in a thick sheath of new periosteal bone.

 Risk Factors